-COVID-19 Exporter update
+COVID-19 exporter update

 Country adoption of additional requirements for exported food and agricultural products

 The Department of Agriculture, Water and the Environment (Department) is aware that trading partners may require additional assurances for food and agricultural products as a result of the rapid and global spread of the novel coronavirus (COVID-19).
 The Department understands that these temporary requirements may include requests for additional certification, or statements/ attestations to provide assurance that products are not contaminated and are safe for human consumption.

 Given the above, the Department will not provide additional certification or tailored statements for individual product exports in reference to this virus.
 However, if concerns are raised by trading partners and additional documentation is required, the Department has provided a generic letter which can be used by exporters.

 The Department is proactively monitoring the situation and will continue to provide updates as information becomes available.
-The department would like to note that COVID-19 information provided on MICoR is temporary and should only be used if required.
+The Department would like to note that COVID-19 information provided on Micor is temporary and should only be used if required.
 The decision to supply the information to an importer/importing country is a commercial decision.

-MICoR (eggs) also details importing country certification requirements, as well as labeling, product testing, manufacturing processes, and any other conditions that must be met to enable access to a specific overseas market.
+Micor (Eggs and non-prescribed goods) also details importing country certification requirements, as well as labeling, product testing, manufacturing processes, and any other conditions that must be met to enable access to a specific overseas market.

 All egg and egg processing establishments must adhere to the requirements of the